adam-mcdaniel/scorep-amd/README.md

 │   ├── coretemp          # The PAPI patch for more SYSFS data (power usage) │   └── rocm_smi          # The PAPI patch for rocm_smi (energy consumption)
 │
-├── runs/                 # Directory for running ScoreP applications │   ├── build-plugins.sh      # Script to build ScoreP plugins for AMD GPUs │   ├── setup-run-params.sh   # Script to set up ScoreP measurement parameters
+├── plugins/              # Directory for ScoreP plugins │   ├── build-plugins.sh         # Script to build ScoreP plugins for AMD GPUs
 │   ├── scorep-arocm-smi-plugin/ # ROCm SMI plugin for ScoreP
 │   └── scorep-coretemp-plugin/  # Coretemp plugin for ScoreP
+│
+├── runs/                 # Directory for running ScoreP applications │   ├── build-plugins.sh      # Script to build ScoreP plugins for AMD GPUs │   └── setup-run-params.sh   # Script to set up ScoreP measurement parameters
 │
 ├── build-scorep.sh       # Script to build ScoreP and its dependencies ├── clean.sh              # Script to clean builds, installs, environment